Sir Ian Wood: 15 years of oil left before independent Scotland spending cuts

 - An independent Scotland would be a catastrophe as a country.

-Albert Riera: Albert Riera Ortega is a Spanish footballer who plays mainly as a left winger but also as a left back.
+Albert Riera: Albert Riera Ortega is a retired Spanish footballer who played mainly as a left winger but also as a left back.

 He made a name for himself at Espanyol and also played professionally in France, England, Greece, Turkey, Italy and Slovenia, notably spending three years with Galatasaray.